Skip to Content

 • Permanently discontinue

-Grade 3 Withhold dose until Grade 1 or less, then resume at one lower dose level
+Grade 3 Withhold until Grade 1 or less, then resume at one lower dose level

 Grade 4 Permanently discontinue